pgupta013/pgupta013.github.io/_pages/about.md

 Previously, I gained practical experience at Tata Motors Limited, India, where I applied machine learning techniques to enhance manufacturing efficiency and process automation.

 ## 🌱 Teaching and Community Contributions
-I actively share my knowledge and research findings through platforms like Twitter and LinkedIn, aiming to contribute to the broader scientific community's understanding of visual cognition and computational neuroscience.
+I actively share my knowledge and research findings through platforms like Twitter, Youtube and LinkedIn, aiming to contribute to the broader scientific community's understanding of visual cognition and computational neuroscience.
 I plan to create, publish and share on more open-source platforms soon.